The vast mouse army stirred in the grasses surrounding Tulare lake. A hurricane of life’s force filled the world of the southern San Joaquin.

 The odds were against grandma and her little army, about 20,000 for each one of them to be exact.
 100,000 personal mice for your family.
 They came under the doors, through the windows; anyplace with a crack the size of your little fingernail.
 There was no escape.
 The grocery store, the markets, nowhere was safe.
 The battle went on everywhere.
 The West side was literally overrun by mice, That year, at Taft Union High School, kids were taken out of gym classes and hauled on flatbed trucks to the Honolulu Hills northeast of Taft to dig ditches in which poison grain was strewn to attract the mice.
 And attract them it did, thousands piled down into the trenches and gobbled up the grain and died, after which the trenches were simply covered over.
 They chewed right through the wooden walls of storerooms to get at the food inside.

 Ditches were plowed and filled with kerosene and waste oil; lit and the mice were fricasseed by the hundreds of thousands.
 Trainloads of poison were shipped from Los Angeles, spread and the mice weren’t slowed a bit.
 In the ditches there were five thousand dead mice per foot.
+Little boys could get into the Taft movie theater for the price of fifteen mouse tails.
 Two more generations of mice were born while the invasion lasted and the numbers went up.
 They tried mechanical grain harvesters but the cutter blades became choked with fur, blood and flesh and looked like sausage mills.
 By new years 1927, the call finally went out to the Feds for help.
 Please.